joyellealina/DreamHomeVR/README.md

   * Report Video Tour
 ## Layout/Observations

 In total, there are approximately 40 models used in this project.
-We created the TV, Fireplace, Bar, Pool Table, Light Switch, and all of the House Exterior..
+We created the TV, Fireplace, Bar, Pool Table, Light Switch, and all of the House Exterior.

 ### Bedroom
 ![Bedroom](../master/Project1/screenshots/bedroom.png)